Sign up for Funding Circle newsletter!

 Retail, light manufacturing, restaurant and service business may borrow up to $50,000.
 Interest rates range between 8.25% and 10%, and repayment terms extend from six months to three year.

-New businesses are eligible, and there is no minimum credit score required to qualify.
+New businesses are eligible, and there is no minimum credit score required to qualify for these minority business loans.

 The Office of Hawaiian Affairs (OHA) offers the Malama Loan to Native Hawaiian small business owners.
 Applicants can borrow $2,500 to $100,000 with repayment terms of up to seven years at a 4% APR.
 Use-cases for the OHA’s Malama Loan include establishing a small business, building upon an existing small business, or using the loan proceeds as working capital.